 COOLIDGE RESERVATION Manchester-by-the-Sea The Trustees of Reservation. free 1 mile visit Friday-Monday so that you can visit the beautiful Ocean Lawn and a small section of Atlantic Ocean shoreline; Ocean Lawn is a gorgeous spot that should not be missed

-CRANE BEACH Ipswich The Trustees of Reservation a fee is charged 6+ miles trails on and through sand dunes and along a pristine beach (one of Massachusetts' best beaches); beware of ticks, which can run rampant here
+CRANE BEACH Ipswich The Trustees of Reservation a fee is charged 6+ miles trails on and through sand dunes and along a pristine beach (one of Massachusetts' best beaches); beware of ticks, which often run rampant here

 INDEPENDENCE GREENWAY Peabody City of Peabody free 8 miles this paved path is made up of three separate segments; two sections are completely paved, and one is unpaved; most of this trail is good for walking/hiking, biking and roller-blading; you can connect this with the Danvers Rail Trail fairly easily by riding on Lowell Street